alhan12/Tec_project/README.md

 Since there is a new condition, the emissions should be always positive or at least zero, but many prediction does't hold this condition, so I cleaned the results and ploted only the countries what Linear regressions is valid.
 ![](https://github.com/alhan12/Tec_project/blob/main/d.png)
 ## Question 4
 This program classifies the data through a binabary variable, uses a Random Tree classificator.
+It traing the algorithm with the data that we have collected in the question 3.
+Here is the importance of features in CO2 emissions reduction.
 ![](https://github.com/alhan12/Tec_project/blob/main/features.png)
 ## Question 5